XRotoX/usbincloud/README.md

 This project DEMO can be found at [the following link](https://usb-in-cloud.web.app/).

 USB in cloud is a Google drive concept clone.
-It allows users to store files in an hierarchical composition to help arranging content based on their subjects and themes.
+It allows users to store files in an hierarchical composition to help arrange content based on their subjects and themes.

-USB in cloud is a fast, easy and powerful tool to store and access data using personal account from anywhere.
+USB in cloud is a fast, easy and powerful tool to store and access data using a personal account from anywhere.

 ![USB in Cloud](https://raw.githubusercontent.com/XRotoX/usbincloud/main/screenshots/dashboard.png)

 # React

 React is a front-end JavaScript library for building user interfaces or UI components.
-It helps writing cleaner code using react hooks introduced in react 16.8, which enabled using functions rather than classes and components life cycle management.
+It helps writing cleaner code using react hooks introduced in react 16.8, which enables using functions rather than classes and components life cycle management.

 # Material-ui